rafalbielec/rafalbielec.com-comments/README.md

-# rafalbielec.com-comments
+# rafalbielec.com comments

-The repository used for comments on rafalbielec.com
+This repository is used for comments on https://rafalbielec.com using the https://giscus.app